Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism

-YES: HTCondor transfers the input sandbox from the submit machine to the execute machine.
-The output sandbox is transferred back to the submit machine.
+YES: HTCondor transfers the input sandbox from the access point to the execute machine.
+The output sandbox is transferred back to the access point.
 The command when_to_transfer_output . controls when the output sandbox is transferred back, and what directory it is stored in.

 IF_NEEDED: HTCondor only transfers sandboxes when the job is matched with a machine in a different

-FileSystemDomainthan the one the submit machine belongs to, as if should_transfer_files = YES.
+FileSystemDomainthan the one the access point belongs to, as if should_transfer_files = YES.
 If the job is matched with a machine in the same

 FileSystemDomainas the submitting machine, HTCondor will not transfer files and relies on the shared file system.